 I am most impressed by this latter win.
 It is what we refer to as member development.
 AmeriCorps is, similar to what Peace Corps was for me, a life-changing experience.
 I’ve grown on to see, recognize and appreciate the bigger picture, and understand my role in it.
 I’ve come to terms with the fact that my efforts do make a difference, and that my impact is significant, even when it seems simply miniscule.
 And I am proud of this.
 I believe we all have reason to be proud.
 I am grateful for the support of those around me, both personally and professionally.
 I am content that my community, both locally and globally is benefitting from the investment of AmeriCorps and matching resources.
 I am with AmeriCorps, and I will get things done!

-Steve Frodl has been the NCCAP AmeriCorps Team – Greater Wausau Area Program Director for a bit over seven years.
+Steve Frodl has been the NCCAP AmeriCorps Team – Greater Wausau Area Program Director for a bit over eight years.
 He was an AmeriCorps Host Site Supervisor prior to that for five years with the Boys & Girls Club at DC Everest/Greenheck and for two years with the Salvation Army Community Center.
 He served three years with the Peace Corps in the Comoros, Africa after graduating from the UW Madison with a degree in French and a Certificate to Teach English as a Foreign Language.
 He has worked in some capacity with Education his entire adult life, and considers himself to be a life-long student/learner.